SciRooPlot/SciRooPlot/README.md

   // now lets add another piece of input data from the second group (this time without adding a label to the legend) plot[1].AddData("histName3", "inputIdentifierB");

-  // you can also simply add ratios of two input data plot[1].AddRatio("histName3", "inputIdentifierB", "histName1", "inputIdentifierA", "ratioLabel");
+  // you can also simply add the ratio of two input data plot[1].AddRatio("histName3", "inputIdentifierB", "histName1", "inputIdentifierA", "ratioLabel");
+  // for incopatible data (e.g. different number of bins or bin limits) the framework will try to use splines to interpolate the datapoints before dividing
+  // in case numerator and denominator are sub-samples of one another bayesian error propagation can be applied: plot[1].AddRatio("histName3", "inputIdentifierB", "histName1", "inputIdentifierA", "ratioLabel").SetIsCorrelated();

   // to modify how the data is displayed we can apply the settings via: plot[1].AddData("histName4", "inputIdentifierB").SetOptions("HIST C").SetLine(kGreen+2, kSolid, 3.);